Key Takeaways

 Prompt Engineer becomes Agent Orchestrator.
 The focus shifts from crafting prompts to designing orchestration workflows.
 Context design develops dynamic information ecosystems that update as interactions unfold.
 The primary challenge becomes designing multi-agent interaction protocols, not writing single prompts.
 McKinsey identifies the Agent Orchestrator as a critical new role alongside hybrid managers and AI coaches.

 AI Product Manager becomes Human-Agent Workflow Designer.
-The role expands from managing AI products to managing portfolios of agents as products — defining what agents can do, what they cannot, when they escalate to humans, and how human-agent handoffs work.
-Every workflow now has two participants: a human component and an agent component.
+The role expands from managing AI products to managing portfolios of agents as products: defining what agents can do, what they cannot, when they escalate to humans, and how human-agent handoffs work.
+Every workflow now has two participants, a human component and an agent component.

-Data Engineer remains Data Engineer — and grows.
+Data Engineer remains Data Engineer, and grows.
 This is the role that does not shrink.
 Agents need clean, well-structured, accessible data even more than traditional models did.
 Data governance becomes the foundation before the feature.
 If anything, the agentic era elevates data engineering from a support function to a strategic enabler.

 The productivity evidence supports this evolution.
 Harvard Business School research found that ideas ranking in the top 10% were three times more likely to come from teams using AI.
-AI in human-AI teams acts as a near-substitute for an additional human collaborator — a single human with AI achieves productivity comparable to a two-human team.
+AI in human-AI teams acts as a near-substitute for an additional human collaborator: a single human with AI achieves productivity comparable to a two-human team.
 Firms using AI to augment (not replace) human capabilities achieved 3x the performance improvement of firms using AI primarily to automate.
 Engineers using AI coding tools most heavily merged nearly 5x as many PRs per week.

 Five Roles That Did Not Exist Three Years Ago

 1. Agent Orchestrator.
 McKinsey identifies this as a critical emerging role in the agentic organization.
 The Agent Orchestrator designs multi-agent workflows, defines which tools each agent can access, sets behavioral boundaries, and manages the coordination layer between agents.
-Think of it as the conductor of an orchestra — each agent is a specialist musician, but without the conductor, the output is noise, not music.
+Think of it as the conductor of an orchestra: each agent is a specialist musician, but without the conductor, the output is noise, not music.
 This role requires deep understanding of both AI capabilities and business processes.

 2. Agent Reliability Engineer.
-CIO and Deloitte describe this as the natural evolution of the ML Engineer role: building, deploying, and monitoring agent systems with the same rigor that SREs bring to cloud infrastructure.
+CIO describes this as the natural evolution of the ML Engineer role: building, deploying, and monitoring agent systems with the same rigor that SREs bring to cloud infrastructure.
 Key responsibilities include monitoring agent uptime and performance, detecting behavioral drift, implementing kill switches and circuit breakers, and ensuring agents comply with governance policies.
 When an agent makes a bad decision at 2 AM, this is the person whose phone rings.

 3. Human Oversight Specialist.
 MIT Sloan argues that management frameworks must explicitly assign roles and responsibilities for both human and AI systems over every stage of the AI lifecycle.
 The Human Oversight Specialist defines the supervision model: when do agents escalate to humans?
 What decisions require human approval?
 What is the threshold for autonomous action?
-Singapore's IMDA framework clarifies that oversight means deliberate design of monitoring, intervention, and authority boundaries — not manual approval of every action.
+Singapore's IMDA framework clarifies that oversight means deliberate design of monitoring, intervention, and authority boundaries, not manual approval of every action.
 This distinction is critical: oversight that requires humans to approve everything defeats the purpose of agents.
 Oversight that designs intelligent boundaries enables scale.

 Five Roles That Did Not Exist Three Years Ago